waqasaya-z/ft-admin-panel-fe-docs/Accommodations/FacilitiesForm.md

 ## 1. Component Name

-**FacilitiesForm** — A dynamic form component for updating either facilities or permitted passenger types for a specific accommodation on a vessel in the admin panel.
+**FacilitiesForm.tsx** — A dynamic form component for updating either facilities or permitted passenger types for a specific accommodation on a vessel in the admin panel.

 ---